confluentinc/ksql/docs-md/tutorials/examples.md

 ```

 !!! note
-    The `RUN SCRIPT` command supports a subset of KSQL CLI commands, including
+    The `RUN SCRIPT` command supports a subset of ksqlDB CLI commands, including
     running DDL statements (CREATE STREAM, CREATE TABLE), persistent queries
     (CREATE STREAM AS SELECT, CREATE TABLE AS SELECT), and setting configuration
     options (SET statement).
 Other statements and commands such as `SHOW TOPICS`